Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 Sometimes Parmigiano Reggiano is also great, particularly with the creamy dressings.

-In all honestly, you don’t need to add much cheese to get a powerful, yet subtle underlying flavor punch in your salad.
+You don’t need to add much cheese to get a powerful, yet subtle underlying flavor punch in your salad.

 To recap, here is my basic salad formula: